 Following is a guest post by Kedma Ough, the author of “Target Funding: A Proven System to Get the Money and Resources You Need to Start or Grow Your Business“.
-If you’d like to contribute a guest post to Money Q&A, be sure to check out our guest posting guidelines.
+If you’d like to contribute a guest post like this one about your ideal job versus entrepreneurship to Money Q&A, be sure to check out our guest posting guidelines.

 Is it possible to have your cake and eat it too?
 If there was a way to find your ideal job and build your dream business, would you consider both?
 Most people see this dichotomy and feel that they need to choose one dream over the other.
 The reality is that you can have both dreams so long as each doesn’t harm the other and enhances your lifestyle.